 Specialists at HMC in Israel treat patients individually to determine the best form of treatment.
 Consideration of histological features, stage of the disease, and other factors including the patient’s age and the presence of preexisting or ongoing medical problems.
 Surgery for treating colorectal cancer at HMC in Israel includes removing a primary tumor and regional lymph nodes using one of the following techniques:

-- Removal of affected area of the bowel with internal anastomosis (connection) of the rectum and complete preservation of anal sphincter
+- Removal of the affected area of the bowel with internal anastomosis (connection) of the rectum and complete preservation of anal sphincter

 - Surgery to remove the tumor with a temporary stoma breeding – connection of the intestine to the abdominal wall.
 The surgery involves regions located in close proximity to the anal sphincter.
 At the end of treatment, experts confirm the absence of disease recurrence reinforced by a second surgery to close the stoma with the ability to retain the anatomic integrity of the intestine